Lead Capture

 The best first fix for most owners

-Most trades businesses do not need a full call center first.
+Most owner-operators do not need a full call center first.
 They need a tighter missed-call workflow.

 1